 Square GraphQL features include:

-Square GraphQL supports query operations only; mutations and subscriptions aren't supported.
-Applications that want to use GraphQL for faster querying and need to perform write operations must use both GraphQL and Square APIs or Square SDKs.
+• Square GraphQL supports query operations only; mutations and subscriptions aren't supported.
+Applications can use both GraphQL for faster querying and Square APIs or Square SDKs for write operations.
+Note that Square SDKs cannot be used to send GraphQL queries.

 Link to section